Busting those equity release myths

 It’s unsafe

 That’s not true.
-We’re a long-standing member of the Equity Release Council, a trade body that helps protect people taking out equity release.
+We’re a long-standing member of the Equity Release Council, a trade body that helps represent people taking out equity release.

 You need to get financial and legal advice to be able to get a lifetime mortgage.
 This is required to ensure you're making an informed decision.